radicle-foundation/radworks-governance/templates/02-executable-org.md

 > ❗️ If there is an MOU in place with Radworks, link it here.

 ## Retrospective
->👉 What is the evaluation of the Org's previous year progress?
+>👉 What is the evaluation of the Org's progress throughout the previous year?

 > ❗️ Creating a seperate post for an Org's retrospective is recommended.
 The following questions can be used as guidance:
 > * **Objectives**